Fraunhofer-AISEC/cpg/docs/docs/GettingStarted/shortcuts.md

 // returns the only variable with the name "a" or an exception otherwise var theOnlyA = result.variables["a", SearchModifiers.UNIQUE]

-// returns the first variable in the graph which does have an initialiser var anyWithInitializer = result.variables[{ it.initializer != null }]
+// returns the first variable in the graph which does have an initializer var anyWithInitializer = result.variables[{ it.initializer != null }]

-// returns the only variable in the graph which does not have an initialiser or throws an exception var uniqueWithInitializer = result.variables[{ it.initializer != null }, SearchModifiers.UNIQUE]
+// returns the only variable in the graph which does not have an initializer or throws an exception var uniqueWithInitializer = result.variables[{ it.initializer != null }, SearchModifiers.UNIQUE]

 // returns a list of all VariableDeclarations in the graph with the name "a"